sheadawson/silverstripe-dependentdropdownfield/README.md

 #silverstripe-dependentdropdownfield

-A silverstripe dropdown field that has it's options populated via ajax, based on the value of the field it depends on
+A SilverStripe dropdown field that has it's options populated via ajax, based on the value of the field it depends on.

 ##Requirements